Staffordshire Rangers: Bucquoy

+Officers of the 5th Battalion, North Staffordshire Regiment, Bucquoy, March 1917.
+The battalion took part in the unsuccessful attack of 14 March on Bucquoy, which was evacuated by the Germans on 18 March.

 Early 1917 saw the 46th Division still holding the line in the same area.
 However, at the beginning of March, patrols found that the Germans were beginning to retreat from the Gommecourt defences.
 The division followed up slowly and cautiously, but on the night of 14 March an attack on Bucquoy Graben (trench) by the 1/5th North Staffs and 1/6th South Staffs led to heavy casualties.
 The rushed attack had been ordered by V Corps headquarters despite the protests of the divisional commander.
 The battalions had been on the training grounds practising for the attack when it was brought forward.
 Although 'the assault was gallantly pressed' (Official History), it was a complete failure.
 Among the dead from 1/5th North Staffs was Capt Arthur Felix Wedgwood of the famous pottery family.

 The Germans eventually retreated as far as their new Hindenburg Line defences well beyond the Somme battlefields, but 46th Division was withdrawn from the pursuit on 17 March.
 It spent some time clearing the battlefield of 1 July 1916 and burying the dead who had been lying in No Man's Land for almost 10 months.
 The men buried in these small battlefield cemeteries were later re-interred in Gommecourt Wood New Cemetery.